eleda77/eleda77.github.io/docs/vocab_list.md

 **mort** - the note sounded on a horn when the quarry is killed

 **moule** - an edible type of mussel

+**muckle** - see mickle

+**mugwump** - a person who likes to be politically independent and does not support or remain loyal to any political group; a stupid person

 **mulct** - extract money from (someone) by fine or taxation; (mulct someone of) deprive someone of (money or possessions) by fraudulent means